ahadb/modern-javascript/general-patterns/README.md

 ## 1.2 let and const

-i.
-Favor const over let in ES6 if you don't need to reassign. const means that the identifier can't be reassigned; in other words using const creates an immutable binding.
+2.1 Favor const over let in ES6 if you don't need to reassign. const means that the identifier can't be reassigned; in other words using const creates an immutable binding.
 ```javascript
 const baz = 75; // all of the below assignment operators will throw
 baz = 24;